vinceau/slp-realtime/README.md

 ### Subscribing to In-Game Events

-You can use this library to subscribe to in game events.
+We can use this library to subscribe to in game events.

 First instantiate an instance of `SlippiLivestream` and connect to a Wii or Slippi relay.